sangambansode45/I-Am-Rich-IOS-App/README.md

 8. **Documentation**: Document any important details about the app, such as its purpose, functionality, and any special instructions for users.

-That's a summary of creating a simple iOS app named "I Am Rich" using Xcode and Swift.
+Creating a simple iOS app named "I Am Rich" using Xcode and Swift.
 It's a straightforward process, especially for a basic app like this.